 Given the importance placed on providing children with a happy and enjoyable Christmas, agreeing child arrangements can be difficult for separated parents.

 With the countdown to Christmas underway, many of us are planning our Christmas meals and making our lists (and possibly even checking them twice!), but for those co-parenting while separated the task can sometimes be more fraught and require even greater planning.

 Trying to agree with whom and when the children should spend the holiday period is not always straightforward when families separate.
 There are some things that you should do to make it a little easier.

 1. Plan ahead

 The best advice is to plan ahead and try to reach an agreement.
 There is no rulebook, and the Court will always encourage parents to agree where possible as it would with any arrangements for the children.
-The Court recognises that the children cannot be in two places at once, and for some families Christmas Day itself is shared, for others Christmases are alternated each year.
+The Court recognises that the children cannot be in two places at once, and for some families Christmas Day itself is shared, for others, Christmases are alternated each year.
 There is not one size that fits all.
 If arrangements cannot be agreed, it is sensible to consider an application to the court at an early stage.
 Seeking legal advice early often helps in looking at options and possible solutions – our role as legal advisers is to try to find those solutions that work for you and your family.

 2. Be realistic and try to compromise

 It is always going to be best to work together and try to put aside your own emotions to do what is best for your children.
 This can be even harder at Christmas as it is seen as a time for getting together with friends and loved ones.